 Yes, students wishing to return from a personal leave of absence prior to their anticipated return date should apply during the regular application cycle.
 Students are not permitted to return from a leave of absence during the middle of a term, or after classes have started for the targetted term.

 Students who have been separated from Duke are no longer active students and therefore forfeit the privileges afforded to enrolled Duke undergraduates.
-Students may not enter university residential buildings (permission under the Housing Guest Policy does not apply to students on leave, or otherwise separated from Duke), participate in student activities, or access student resources and services.
-Students who are separated are not eligible to work for Duke University in job categories reserved for students.
-Students who were hired in such a position prior to their separation must inform your academic dean and the hiring personnel immediately.
-If you believe there are compelling reasons for you to be on campus, you are expected to submit a written note to your academic dean requesting special dispensation for limited access to specific campus resources.
+During your separation, you cannot enter university residential buildings (permission under the Housing Guest Policy does not apply to students on leave, or otherwise separated from Duke), participate in student activities, or access student resources and services.
+You are not eligible to work for Duke University units in job categories reserved for students, nor should you present yourself as an active student to the hiring personnel.
+If you have been hired in a position on the basis of your student status, and experience a subsequent separation from Duke, you are no longer eligible to accept the position.
+You must inform your academic dean and the hiring personnel that you are no longer eligible.
+During your separation period, you may not attend or audit a Duke course.
+If you are a student-athlete, a club member, member of a performance group, or hold an office in a student organization, you are not permitted to participate in meetings, rehearsals, practice sessions, have access to studios, stages, locker rooms, strength conditioning and film areas of DUAA or sit on the bench during contests.
+If you believe there are compelling reasons for you to access resources on campus, you must obtain written permission from the director of the Office of Student Returns.
+You must submit a written note via email requesting special dispensation for limited access to specific campus resources and specify the time and duration of access.
+Your written request must be submitted seventy-two business hours before your anticipated time on campus.
+Please submit your email request to email@example.com and write “request to be on campus” in your subject line.
 Students who do not adhere to this policy will jeopardize their ability to return to Duke.

 Your academic dean and the director of the Office of Student Returns are customary members of every review committee.
 Other committee members are assigned on an ad hoc basis according to the circumstances that preceded your separation as well as your official separation category.
 For example, a representative from a Duke health-related unit (e.g., Academic Resource Center, Counseling and Psychological Services, Student Health Services, Duke Medical Hospital) may be asked to review a return application submitted by a student petitioning to return from a medical leave of absence, or a student who was academically dismissed due to health challenges.
 A representative from the Office of Student Conduct may review the return application of a student who experienced a separation due to disciplinary matters.